 If you have a year abroad planned, we are taking steps to support you taking up this opportunity in a safe way.
-There will be an enhanced risk assessment process in place, and some flexibility is likely to be needed.
-Alternative learning arrangements may be arranged in the small number of cases if in-country placements are not viable.
+An enhanced risk assessment process is in place, and some flexibility is likely to be needed.
+Alternative learning arrangements are being made in the small number of cases if in-country placements are not viable.
 Please see the FAQs for year abroad students for further information.

 Supporting your education in all scenarios